brightway-lca/brightway2-io/README.rst

 Migrations
 ==========

 Sometimes the only way to correctly link activities or biosphere flows is by applying a list of name (or other field) transforms.
 For example, SimaPro will export a process named "[sulfonyl]urea-compound {RoW}| production | Alloc Rec, S", which corresponds to the ecoinvent process "[sulfonyl]urea-compound production", with reference product "[sulfonyl]urea-compound" and location "RoW".
-We call the application of transform lists "migrations", and they are applied with the ``.migrate()`` method.

-The data format for a migrations file is:
+In another example, in ecoinvent 2, emissions of water to air were measured in kilograms, and in ecoinvent 3, emissions of water to air are measured in cubic meters.
+In this case, our migration would look like this:

 .. code-block:: python

     {
-        'fields': [list of fields used to identify objects to transform], 'data': [
+        'fields': ['name', 'categories', 'type', 'unit'],
+        'data': [
             (
-                (identifying fields),
-                (new field values)
+                # First element is input data in the order of `fields` above
+                ('Water', ('air',), 'biosphere', 'kilogram'),
+                # Second element is new values to substitute
+                {
+                    'unit': 'cubic meter',
+                    'multiplier': 0.001
+                }
             )
         }
     }

-Note that the fields use to identify a process dataset are probably not the fields that will be changed.
+We call the application of transform lists "migrations", and they are applied with the ``.migrate(migrations_name)`` method.

-Because migrations can be tricky, a log file is kept for each migration, and should be examined.
+TODO: Because migrations can be tricky, a log file is kept for each migration, and should be examined.

-Usually additional strategies are applied after a migration, such as
+If the numeric values in an exchange need to changed, the special key 'multiplier' is used, where new_amount = multiplier * old_amount.
+Uncertainty information and formulas are adjusted automatically, if possible (see ``utils.rescale_exchange``).

+A few additional notes:

+* Migrations can specify any number of fields, but of course the fields must be present in the importing database.
+* TODO: Migrations can be specified in an excel template.
+Template files must be processed using ``convert_migration_file``.
+* Subcategories are not expanded automatically, so a separate row in the migrations file would be needed for e.g. ``water (air, non-urban air or from high stacks)``.

 Importing an LCIA method
 ========================